atomone-hub/genesis/README.md

 $phATOM token incentivize a large liquid supply, it becomes more susceptible to hostile takeovers, simply because there are more liquid $ATOM1 staking tokens available in comparison to the total bonded voting power.
-Therefore for a more secure atomone hub we also limit the conversion back from $phATOM to $ATOM1 so as to make hostile takeovers more expensive.
+Therefore for a more secure AtomOne hub we also limit the conversion back from $phATOM to $ATOM1 so as to make hostile takeovers more expensive.

 The known ways are: